Adding Nodes to Kubernetes Cluster When Traffic Grew

 kubectl get nodes

-New nodes showed up as NotReady initially.
-After ~1 minute they became Ready once networking was configured.
+New nodes showed up as NotReady at first.
+After about a minute they switched to Ready once networking was set up.

 Labeling nodes